8none1/8none1.github.io/_posts/2022-06-01-using-jekyll.md

 ## How I migrated from Wordpress to Jekyll

 I did indeed fire up the Wordpress VM, that went exactly as planned.
-But I installed the (https://en-gb.wordpress.org/plugins/jekyll-exporter/)[Jekyll Exporter] plug-in.
+But I installed the [Jekyll Exporter](https://en-gb.wordpress.org/plugins/jekyll-exporter/) plug-in.
 This was very easy.
 I installed it, clicked the `export` button and was given a zip file with all the text converted to markdown and images in a separate directory linked to correctly.
 In short, it just worked.